hamzawix/jwt-auth-go/README.md

 # JWT-Auth-GO

-This is the full code used on in my mdeium article including unit tests
+This is the full code used in my medium article including unit tests

 ## Run
 ```